REFERENCE TITLE: schools; sex education instruction

 15-102.
 Parental involvement in the school; definition

-A. The Each school district governing board and charter school governing body, in consultation with parents, teachers and administrators, shall develop and adopt a policy to promote the involvement of parents and guardians of children enrolled in the schools within the school district or the charter school, including:
+A. The Each school district governing board and each charter school governing body, in consultation with parents, teachers and administrators, shall develop and adopt a policy to promote the involvement of parents and guardians of children enrolled in the schools within the school district or charter school, including:

 1. A plan for parent participation in the schools or charter school that is designed to improve parent and teacher cooperation in such areas as homework, attendance and discipline.
-The plan shall provide for the administration of administering a parent‑teacher satisfaction survey.
+The plan shall provide for the administration of a parent-teacher satisfaction survey.

 2. Procedures by which parents may learn about the course of study for their children and review learning materials, including the source of any supplemental educational materials.

-4. If a school district offers any sex education curricula pursuant to section 15‑711 or 15‑716 or pursuant to any rules adopted by the state board of education, Procedures to prohibit a allow the school district from providing or charter school to provide sex education instruction to a pupil unless the pupil's parent provides written permission for the child to not participate in the sex education curricula instruction.
+4. If a school district offers any sex education curricula pursuant to section 15-711 or 15-716 or pursuant to any rules adopted by the state board of education, Procedures to prohibit allow the school district from providing or charter school to provide sex education instruction to a pupil student unless the pupil's student's parent provides written permission for the child student to not participate in the sex education curricula instruction.

 6. Procedures by which parents may learn about the nature and purpose of clubs and activities that are part of the school curriculum, extracurricular clubs and activities that have been approved by the school.